fletchrk/Fast_Food_Project/README.md

 - Description of data source: The data set was obtained from kaggle.com and was uploaded by Datafiniti's Business Database.
 The data can be found [here.](https://www.kaggle.com/datafiniti/fast-food-restaurants) The data is a sample of a much larger data and was selected randomly.
 By selecting the sample randomly, we expect the data to be representative of the complete data.

-- Questions they hope to answer with the data:
+- Questions we hope to answer with the data:

   1- Which states have the most and least fast food restaurants per capita?